safenetforum-community/NTracking/node-exporter/README.md

 ## Pre-Requisits

+Sorry, this currently only works on Linux, a working Powershell script is in development.

 The code makes use of a few standard BASH shell utilities, that need to be installed via `sudo` or `root`.
 A script is provided called `pre-req.sh` which will attempty to install all the required packages.

 ## Install